 Budget projected staffing at estimated actual costs, including pension, payroll taxes, medical benefits, sick leave, substitute time, and applicable stipends.
 If a proposed position does not currently exist at your school, use the average salary rate.
-Please work with your budget analyst to estimate the full cost of positions.
+Please work with the grants department to estimate the full cost of positions.
 Schools must have written approval from DEEL to budget a position.